StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     !!! warning "Deprecated"
         The OAuth 2.0 is deprecated and will be removed in a future release.
 Use the [OpenID authentication provider](openid.md) instead.

-    Enables single sign-on (SSO) through an external OAuth 2.0 provider, such as Keycloak, Okta, GitHub, Microsoft 365, or Google.
+    Enables SSO through an external OAuth 2.0 provider, such as Keycloak, Okta, GitHub, Microsoft 365, or Google.
 This simplifies authentication by allowing users to sign in using their existing credentials from supported platforms.

     For more information, see the [Configure an OAuth 2.0 Authentication Provider](oauth2.md) topic.

     **- SSO authentication**

-    Enables single sign-on (SSO) through one or more Security Assertion Markup Language (SAML) providers or OpenID providers, such as Okta or Microsoft Entra ID.
+    Enables SSO through one or more SAML providers or OpenID providers, such as Okta or Microsoft Entra ID.
 This method supports secure, federated identity management for large organizations.

     For more information, see the [Configure a SAML Authentication Provider](saml.md) and [Configure an OpenID Authentication Provider](openid.md) topics.